MEET OUR TEAM

 COHOSTS FROM PREVIOUS SEASONS

-Mary should spend a little less time reading fanfic and a little more time reading the Bible.
+Mary (she/her) should spend a little less time reading fanfic and a little more time reading the Bible.
 A cradle Catholic and media scholar, Mary is most interested in how Side B might be represented through fictional narratives pop culture.
 Her coming out story may still be unfolding, but apologist arguments and bad jokes are guaranteed.

-Sarah is a recent graduate of the George Washington University.
+Sarah (she/her) is a recent graduate of the George Washington University.
 Sarah is fascinated by the intersection between race/ethnicity, sexuality, and Christianity and how they help to foster a sense of belonging, develop collective narratives, and create meaningful communities.

 She loves queer theory, good books, and deep conversations.
 She is constantly challenged by the unique ways marginalized people know God and seek to serve him, even at great personal costs.
 You can find her on twitter @saraheabbey, where she posts super sporadically (but lurks constantly).